kinstelli/lightningContactTypeAhead/README.md

 Proof-of-concept here, but hopefully will do the following:

-1. Definitively find out if anyone else is already done this ;)
+1. Definitively find out if anyone else had already done / is doing this ;)

 and then...